Weak relative Dixmier property and Popa's intertwining technique for type III subfactors: Introduction

 \begin{corA} Keep the setting in Theorem \ref{thmA}.
 The following conditions are equivalent. \begin{enumerate} \item We have $E_A(x)=\infty$ for all nonzero positive $x\in A'\cap M$.

 \item For every $x\in M^+$ with $E_A(x)<\infty$, $\mathcal K(x,A)$ contains $0$.

 \item For every $x\in M^+$ with $E_A(x)<\infty$, we have $A'\cap \mathcal K(x,A)=\{0\}$. \end{enumerate} \end{corA}

 When $A$ is semifinite, Theorem~\ref{thmA} can be proved using standard Hilbert space methods.
 The main novelty of this paper is therefore that we treat the case where $A$ is of type~III.
-Marrakchi's proof in~\cite{Ma19} for conditional expectations is based on the algebraic structure of von Neumann algebras and the theory of compact semigroups.
-In contrast, our main theorem has an elementwise formulation and does not follow directly from his approach.
-A central role is played by the $*$-subalgebra of elements in $M$ on which the operator valued weight $E_A$ is finite.
-This subalgebra is dense in $M$ and invariant under conjugation by unitaries in $A$.
-Our proof involves a detailed analysis of its structure and averaging properties.
-Thus, while our work builds on the insights of~\cite{Ma19}, the techniques and structure of the proof are entirely different.
+In the proof, we first follow Marrakchi's approach~\cite{Ma19} and, by making use of Ellis' lemma, construct a suitable ucp map, which can be approximated by $\Ad(u)$ for some $u \in \mathcal U(A)$.
+Marrakchi proved that this map is faithful on $M$ and used this property in his argument.
+In our setting, the map is no longer faithful, and a new idea is required.
+We study the behavior of the ucp map on the $\ast$-subalgebra of $M$ on which the operator valued weight $E_A$ is finite, and this part is our contribution.
+The details will be given in Proposition~\ref{prop-averaging-typeIII}.